socadk/design-practice-repository/activities/DPR-StorySplitting.md

 **Splitting patterns.** R. Lawrence describes nine splitting patterns in ["Patterns for Splitting User Stories"](https://agileforall.com/patterns-for-splitting-user-stories/), including:

 * *Data entry* methods, for instance multiple actors/users and/or technical channels (Web, mobile app and son on)
-* *Workflow* step: sequencing from process initiation to processing activities (possibly in parallel) and data manipulations to process termination
+* *Workflow* step, from process initiation to processing activities (possibly in parallel) and data manipulations to process termination
-* *Business rule* variations: domain decisions to be made, conditions and constraint checking
+* *Business rule* variations: domain decisions to be made at runtime, conditions and constraint checking
 * *Data variations*: is-a relations, categorizations and classifications, domain partitioning
-* *Operations completeness*: create, read, update (full, partial), delete; search, find, archive; undo (compensation)
+* *Operations* completion: create, read, update (full, partial), delete; search, find, archive; undo (compensation)

 Each data entry split suggests at least one presentation layer component (as a candidate).
 Complex workflows call for explicit state management, to be designed architecturally and assigned as a responsibility to one or more components.
-Each business rule has to be implemented and enforced somewhere (see below).
-Data variations and operations find their place in the [Domain Model](../artifact-templates/DPR-DomainModel.md) and in the data access/data source and persistence layer. <!-- TODO could add a table mapping the splitting patterns to logical layers and patterns/component types -->
+Each business rule has to be implemented and enforced somewhere (see below for a discussion of the ter in this context).
+Data variations and operations find their place in the [Domain Model](../artifact-templates/DPR-DomainModel.md) and in the data access/data source and persistence layer of the application system under construction. <!-- TODO could add a table mapping the splitting patterns to logical layers and patterns/component types -->

 The remaining patterns are useful for planning iterations, but less relevant for component identification and architecture design (unlike their output, which might yield additional candidate components):

-* Investigation vs. implementation: architectural *spike* vs. full implementation
+* Investigation vs. implementation architectural *spike* vs. full implementation
-* (Major) *effort* and *simple/complex*; *defer performance*
+* (Major) *effort*
+* *Simple/complex*
+* *Defer performance*

 **Other splitting criteria.** B. Wake suggested [Twenty Ways to Split Stories](https://xp123.com/articles/twenty-ways-to-split-stories/).

 M. Cohn listed five techniques under the moniker [SPIDR](https://blogs.itemis.com/en/spidr-five-simple-techniques-for-a-perfectly-split-user-story): Spikes, Paths, Interfaces, Data, Rules.

 ### Example(s)